 The NMDS data are forwarded to the AIHW annually by each jurisdiction.
 Data are requested for a financial year reference period (1 July to 30 June).
+Data for the period 1 July 2009 to 30 June 2010 will be requested by the AIHW in October 2010.
+This timing allows three months for agencies to identify and close those treatment episodes where there has been no contact with the client since the previous financial year.
+This ensures that all treatment episodes provided in the relevant financial year are included in the data set.

-Data for the period 1 July 2008 to 30 June 2009 will be requested by the AIHW early in the 2009-10 financial year (October 2009).
-It is expected that the Australian Government, state and territory health authorities will aim to supply these data to the AIHW by 28 November 2009.
-The results of the analysis of these data, at both the national and state/territory levels, will be reported during 2010.
+It is expected that the Australian Government, state and territory health authorities will aim to supply these data to the AIHW by the end of November 2010.
+The results of the analysis of these data, at both the national and state/territory levels, will be reported during 2011.